Begin your journey to healing at Promont Wellness.

 How do specialists coordinate a PTSD treatment program with an addiction program?
 First and foremost, you must receive help for both problems affecting you.
 This help can take the form of therapy and medication.

-Fortunately, a PTSD therapy program and an addiction therapy program share much in common.
+Fortunately, PTSD and addiction therapy programs share much in common.
 Both tend to make use of cognitive-behavioral therapy (CBT).
-Several varieties of CBT may prove effective, including prolonged exposure therapy, cognitive processing therapy, and trauma-focused CBT
+Several varieties of CBT may prove effective, including prolonged exposure therapy, cognitive processing therapy, and trauma-focused CBT.
+Another popular option is dialectical behavior therapy (DBT), which focuses on identifying unwanted behaviors and taking steps to limit or avoid them.
+Promont Wellness utilizes each of these therapy methods to meet client needs effectively and wholly.

 KNOW WHAT TO PREPARE FOR